tiby312/broccoli-project/report/src/ch10-api-design.md

 ### Forbidding the user from violating the invariants of the tree statically

-We have an interesting problem with our tree.
 We want the user to be able to mutate the elements directly in the tree, but we also do not want to let them mutate the aabb's of each of the elements of the tree.
 Doing so would mean we'd need to re-construct the tree.

 So when iterating over the tree, we can't return `&mut T`.
-So to get around that, there is `PMut<T>` that wraps around a `&mut T` and hides it but does exposes the `Aabb` and `HasInner` interfaces.
+So to get around that, there is `PMut<T>` that wraps around a `&mut T` and hides it but allows the user to access a mutable inner part, and a read-only aabb part.

 So that makes the user unable to get a `&mut T`, but even if we just give the user a `&mut [PMut<T>]` where is another problem.
 The user could swap two node's slices around.
 So to get around that we use `PMut<[T]>` and `PMutIter<T>`.